2010 Music Reviews

 LCD Soundsystem, This Is Happening (2010) C+

 What the hell happened?
-The equal amounts of biting humor and pathos in his earlier albums is missing: this is filled with too many petty ("Pow Pow," "Drunk Girls") or downright gauche ("I Can Change," the U2-esque "All I Want") tracks.
+The equal amount of biting humor and pathos in his earlier albums is missing: this is filled with too many petty ("Pow Pow," "Drunk Girls") or downright gauche ("I Can Change," the U2-esque "All I Want") pieces.
 "Dance Yrself Clean" has a bit of the old form, but it isn't enough.
 Has Mr. DFA gone completely L.A. in the worst possible way?

 Little Boots, Hands (2010) B+